Alice Walker: Support for Chelsea Manning and Julian Assange

 In June 2013, Walker and others appeared in a video expressing their support for Chelsea Manning, an American soldier who was imprisoned for releasing classified information.
-In recent years she has spoken out repeatedly in support of Julian Assange.
+In recent years, Walker has spoken out repeatedly in support of Julian Assange.
+Founder of Wikileaks, Assange was considered a large threat to U.S. national security during the Obama administration, as he revealed classified intelligence information surrounding war crimes and human rights violations in Iraq, Afghanistan, and Guantanamo Bay.
+Subsequently, Assange was arrested after attempting to seek refuge in the Ecuador embassy in London.
+He was later extradited to the U.S. and prosecuted on criminal charges.
+In light of these developments, Alice Walker published an Opinion Editorial taking aim at the US justice system and calling for the vindication of the charges brought against Assange.
+Moreover, Walker also took part in a panel discussion in Berkeley, California for the purpose of freeing Assange.

-Animal Advocacy
+Animal advocacy

 Walker has expressed that animal advocacy is one of her central concerns.
 Her fiction has increasingly embraced animal ethics over the past four decades, as she works to include animals as both active participants in her novels and as symbols for what she has called "consciousness."
-Her earliest fiction represents nonhuman animals inasmuch as they are part of human life - namely as farmed animals, food sources, and absent referents for animalized epithets directed at humans, and her fiction increasingly incorporates the animal experience.
-She has advocated for greater consciousness in human beings and their relationships with animals, stating, "Encouraging others to love nature, to respect other human beings and animals, to adore this earth, is part of my work in this world."
+Her earliest fiction represents nonhuman animals inasmuch as they are part of human life – namely as farmed animals, food sources, and absent referents for animalized epithets directed at humans, and her fiction increasingly incorporates the animal experience.
+She has advocated for greater consciousness in human beings and their relationships with animals, stating: "Encouraging others to love nature, to respect other human beings and animals, to adore this earth, is part of my work in this world."

 Pacifism

 Walker has been a longtime sponsor of the Women's International League for Peace and Freedom.
 In early 2015, she wrote: "So I think of any movement for peace and justice as something that is about stabilizing our inner spirit so that we can go on and bring into the world a vision that is much more humane than the one we have dominant today."
+She has written several works that convey her pacifist views, those including The Same River Twice and We are the Ones We have been Waiting for: Inner Light in a Time of Darkness.
+She discusses the importance for establishing an equitable and peaceful society.